commit-live-students/help-center/Reporting bugs, Asking and answering questions for Commit.Live.md

 Yes, You can.

-# How do I get access to the Learn Slack?
+# How do I get access to the Commit.Live Slack?

 Try searching for an invite in your email (Searching for "Invitation for Slack GretAtom Engineers " usually works).
 You are automatically invited to Slack when you join the course.
 In case you did not find any such mail, ask for invite at tech@greyatom.com